 Why not create a short how-to video relating to your products/services and add them to your eCommerce website design?

 It doesn’t take half as much effort as you think.

 Don’t worry about production values too much.
 Research, and a zillion cat videos, prove people are happy to engage with video content, even when the quality is dashcam-poor.

-Videos don’t have to be long either, in fact the shorter they are, the likelier the are to be watched in their entirety.
-Look at Lowe’s classic Vine campaign – They shared a series of 6-second videos that became an instant hit with viewers because rather than just promote products, Lowe opted to share money saving tips (who doesn’t love saving money?).
+Videos don’t have to be long either, in fact, the shorter they are, the likelier they are to be watched in their entirety.
+Look at Lowe’s classic Vine campaign – They shared a series of 6-second videos that became an instant hit with viewers because rather than just promote products, Lowe opted to share money-saving tips (who doesn’t love saving money?).

-It proved to be a long-term approach to social media and e-commerce marketing that worked marvelously.
+It proved to be a long-term approach to social media and e-commerce marketing that worked marvellously.

 Technology isn’t an excuse to keep silent

 Don’t hide behind excuses related to technology.
 Not sure how to start a blog?
 You can publish directly on Facebook or Linkedin.
 Want to take it a step further?
 WordPress is probably the best platform for blogging – it’s free and it powers “only” about 22% of the entire web.
 Setting up the blog is a simple technical task you’ll have to deal with once – and it’s worth the effort.
 Your commitment to content must be ongoing, especially since the content you create must be compelling and engaging, which bring us to our next point:

 In e-commerce marketing, ongoing improvement is quite simply imperative to handle the fact your competitors and Google’s ever-changing algorithm are always adapting.